dojoengine/book/docs/pages/getting-started.md

 Windows it not natively supported, we suggest using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to develop with Dojo on Windows.
 :::

+:::Alternitively you can use our [WSL install](/getting-started/wsl) instructions

 Let's get started building on **Dojo**!
 This guide will walk you through installing the Dojo toolchain and preparing your environment for development.
 Dojo is built around a set of development tools - [Katana](/toolchain/katana), [Torii](/toolchain/torii) and [Sozo](/toolchain/sozo).

 <!-- TODO: Add link to the Saya page when available. -->